Make sure sewing is truly frugal for you

 Buying a Sewing Machine

 Sewing has almost become a lost art in our society, and that's partly for a good reason.
 Discount ready-made clothing often costs less than the new supplies you would need to sew it; the same goes for dollar store and thrift store linens.
-At $6 and $7 per yard, the cost of fabric alone can be prohibitive.
+The cost of fabric alone can be prohibitive.
 And by the time you buy all the items listed in just one of those "quick and easy" craft show projects on television, you've probably blown your budget for decorating a whole room.
 So, sewing really isn't a frugal option, is it?
 Wrong!

 Like most things, when sewing, there's a spendthrift way to do it and a frugal way to do it.
 If you consider your options carefully and take your time, you can save significant amounts of money on big projects.
 And, even if you don't actually save money, often you'll get higher quality results that last longer, which means you get more for your dollar.
 Either way, use the following tips to help you make sure sewing is truly frugal for you.